 A thoracic surgeon’s review is particularly important in recurrent pneumothorax, a persistent air leak, pneumothorax in both lungs, traumatic cases, or when a chest tube does not allow the lung to expand properly.
 If you have had a collapsed lung before, if you have underlying lung diseases, or if you work in a high-risk occupation, speaking with a doctor early is essential.
 Specialist input is also helpful for those whose work or lifestyle puts them at an increased risk of recurrence, such as pilots, cabin crew or divers.
 At Neumark Lung & Chest Surgery Centre, decisions about observation, chest drainage, pleurodesis, or minimally invasive surgery become more precise and individualised.

-A pneumothorax is usually diagnosed with imaging, most often a chest X-ray, although some emergencies are recognised clinically before any imaging.
+A pneumothorax is usually diagnosed with a chest X-ray, although a severe or tension pneumothorax may be recognised from symptoms and examination before imaging.

 Pneumothorax surgery is usually recommended when the air leak does not stop, the lung fails to re-expand, the pneumothorax recurs, or the risk of recurrence is particularly high.